Simiran777/Portfolio-Website-Project/README.md

 # Portfolio-Mobile

-> This project is about creating a portfolio page for the mobile version using best practices for HTML and CSS and uses linters, GitHub Flow rules and documentation of work.
+> This project is about creating a portfolio web page for the mobile and desktop version using best practices for HTML and CSS and uses linters, GitHub Flow rules and documentation of work.
 It is important to start with a new repository and setup the linters, follow a design template for the portfolio or create your own through Figma and code it using HTML and CSS.
-I built the mobile website using a Figma template provided by Microverse.
+I've built the website using a Figma template provided by Microverse.
        I used the linters - GitHub Actions, Lighthouse, Webhint and Stylelint to make this project error-free.
 Also, all the other files except the HTML and CSS files were added to feature branches to make the main branch remain in best possible condition and stable.

 ## Built With 💻⌚️💡